Skip to content

 What is an escrow agreement?

-An escrow agreement is a document that will contain the terms on which the escrow agent must hold and release the relevant assets or funds.
+This document contains the terms on which the agent must hold and release the relevant assets or funds.

 What is an escrow agent?

-An escrow agent is a neutral third party to a transaction who is in charge of holding and releasing relevant assets.
+An escrow agent is a neutral third party to a transaction, such as a lawyer, accountant or sales agent, who holds and releases relevant assets.
 They can provide certainty for transactions involving high-value assets.

 Register for our free webinars